brahimmade/object_detection_api/README.md

 ## 2. Object detection model

-The artificial intelligence model used in the development of this object detection service is the YOLOv5 model: **[YOLOv5](https://github.com/ultralytics/yolov5)** is a family of object detection architectures and models pretrained on the **[COCO dataset](https://cocodataset.org/#home)**
+The artificial intelligence model used in the development of this object detection service is the YOLOv5 model: **[YOLOv5](https://github.com/ultralytics/yolov5)** is a family of object detection architectures and models pre-trained on the **[COCO dataset](https://cocodataset.org/#home)**

 **YOLO**, an acronym for "You only look once", is an object detection algorithm that divides images into a grid network.
 Each grid cell is responsible for detecting objects within the grid.